Berkeley-MDes/tdf-fa24-LaurynnWright/README.md

 ## Week 14: Report 13 #
 ### 11/22/2024 - 12/05/2024

 This week I continued to work on components for TDF Project 4.
 I tested the OLED to understand the wiring and determine how to scale and center the numbers.
+I also began to draft the setup and functions for our integrated VS Code file.
+Below are several photos from testing the OLED.

 |**SPECULATIONS**|
 |----------------|